wulanmantiri/smart-traffic-api/README.md

 ### Instructions
 - You will need an AWS account.
 - Modify the variables in `ecr_image.sh`.
 - Run `chmod 755 ecr_image.sh` and `./ecr_image.sh`.
-Copy the ECR Repo URI.
+Copy the ECR Image URI.
 This will push SAM local image to ECR manually (might take some time).
 - SAM template used for deployment is `template_build.yml`.
+- Modify `ImageUri` in `DetectVehicles` resource with the copied Image URI.
 - Setup AWS services by following the guidelines below.
 - After setup, every push to `master` in your github repository will trigger CI/CD.